CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/lp-token.md

 <h1>LP Token Methods</h1>

-The LP Token methods are integrated within the exchange contract.
-They share the same contract address.
+The LP Token methods are integrated into the exchange contract.
+Pool and LP token **share the same contract address**.

 ## **Contract Info Methods**